Coarse assembly maps: Isomorphism results

-Let $X$ be a bornological coarse space and $E$ be a strong coarse homology theory.
+Let $X$ be a bornological coarse space, and let $E$ be a strong coarse homology theory.

-\begin{prop} If $X$ is discrete {as a coarse space}, then the coarse assembly map $\mu_{E,X}$ is an equivalence. \end{prop}
+\begin{prop} If $X$ is discrete as a coarse space, then the coarse assembly map $\mu_{E,X}$ is an equivalence. \end{prop}

-\begin{proof} Assume that $X$ is a discrete bornological coarse space.
-Then we have $X\cong P_{\diag}(X)$ as uniform bornological coarse spaces if we equip $X$ with the discrete uniform structure.
+\begin{proof} Since $X$ is discrete as a coarse space we have $X\cong P_{\diag}(X)$ as uniform bornological coarse spaces if we equip $X$ with the discrete uniform structure.
 By \cite[Prop.~9.35]{equicoarse} the boundary map of the cone sequence \eqref{gerpogikrepoergerg} induces an equivalence